 Word2Vec vs. BERT: Which Embedding Technique is Best?

 Who Wins the AI Gold?
-Word2Vec vs. BERT
+Word2Vec vs. BERTWord2Vec vs. BERT: Which Embedding Technique is Best?

 1. Introduction: The Language of Machines